 FIND THE MASTERS!

-For starters you can go to the ‘What’s New’ section and on the ‘Albums’ list (but not the ‘Tracks’ list) there is a ‘Masters’ tab at the far right — click this and then ‘Show All’.
-This yielded a list of 191 albums, yet Tidal has stated there are “thousands” available.
+Two things have changed that recently.
+Firstly on the home page you can go to the 'Albums' or ‘Playlists’ section and there is a ‘Masters’ tab at the far right (above) — click this and then ‘Show More’.
+On our most recent visit this yielded a list of over 500 albums, yet Tidal has stated there are “thousands” available.

-Go to Tidal’s ‘Settings’ and make sure your stream is set to Hi-Fi/Master (see below).
+Go to Tidal’s ‘Settings’ and make sure your stream is set to Master (see below); this used to be a combined Hi-Fi/Master setting.
 This will ensure Tidal outputs high-res when it plays a high-res file.
 Note that the MQA encoding used for these 'Master' files can be 'unfolded' to 24-bit 96kHz (or 88.2kHz) by Tidal's desktop app, but any further expansion (to 192kHz, say) will require an MQA-equipped DAC.

 NOW FIX YOUR MAC